-Border enforcement Suspension of border wall construction (except for some sections in 2024 where Congress had assigned funds for wall construction under the first Trump administration, as indicated by the administration).
-Deployment of cameras and other surveillance technology.
+Border enforcement Suspension of border wall construction (except for some sections in 2024 where Congress had assigned funds for wall construction under the first Trump administration, as indicated by the administration) Deployment of cameras and other surveillance technology.
 Operation Lone Star in Texas: installation of barbed wire and concertina wire along 100 miles of the Texas-Mexico border; use of force against migrant families, children and other vulnerable individuals.
-Reactivation of border wall construction and intention to build a wall along the entire U.SMexico border.
-Order to review policies regarding the use of force against migrants "prioritizing the safety of agents".
+Reactivation of border wall construction and intention to build a wa along the entire U.SMexico border Order to review policies regarding the use of force against migrants "prioritizing the safety of agents".
 Deployment of the mili- tary at the border Deployment of about 1,500 agents for surveillance functions.
 Operation Lone Star in Texas: Deployment of Texas National Guard agents.
 Deployment of more than 9,000 agents by mid-March 2025 for surveillance, construction of physical barriers, and logistical support to immigration enforcement agents.
 Border Processing Parole for individuals with CBP One appointments.
 Expedited removal proceedings for individuals crossing between ports of entry.
 Expedited removal proceedings for individuals crossing between ports of entry.
 Expedited removal proceedings for some families under the Family Expedited Removal Management Process (FERM).
+Expedited removal proceedings for all persons crossing at and between ports of entry without U.S. govern ment authorization.
+Reinstatement of the Migrant Protection Protocols (MPP or "Remaining in Mexico").
 Detention at the border Detention of single adults in CBP custody (sometimes longer than allowed) or ICE facilities.
 If detention capacity was exceeded, usual release with a Notice to Appear or under alternatives to detention programs.
 Resumption of family detention.
-Detention of mostly Venezuelan nationals at the Migrant Operations Center at Guantanamo Bay.
+Detention of mostly Venezuelan nationals at the Naval Operations Center at Guantanamo Bay.
 Consideration of the use of military bases for immigration detention.

 Agreements to remove third-country nationals to Mexico Agreement with Mexico in May 2023 to return up to 30,000 nationals from Cuba, Nicaragua, Haiti and Venezuela (CNHV) permonth.
 Informal returns of Central American nationals to Mexico.
 Agreements to remove/ detain persons to third countries other than Mexico Suspension of asylum cooperative agreements with El Salvador, Guatemala and Honduras.
 Agreement with El Salvador to remove and detain Venezuelan nationals.
 First two flights under the Alien Enemies Act with Venezuelan nationals to a high-security detention center in El Salvador on March 15, 2025.
 Agreement with Guatemala to deport third-country nationals.
 Agreement with Panama and Costa Rica to deport third-country nationals.
 Deportation of nationals from Asia, Africa and the Middle East in February 2025.
 Parole programs Parole programs for Cuba, Nicaragua, Haiti and Venezuela (CNHV) nationals.
 Admission of approximately 530,000 people.
-2 Family reunification parole program for Guatemala, Honduras, El Salvador and Colombia nationals.
+Family reunification parole program for Guatemala, Honduras, El Salvador and Colombia nationals.
 End of the CNHV and family reunification parole programs.
 Termination of parole status for persons who entered under parole programs during the Biden administration.

-2 Customs and Border Protection, CBP Releases December 2024 Monthly Update, CNHV Parole Processes (January 14, 2025).
+Customs and Border Protection, CBP Releases December 2024 Monthly Update, CNHV Parole Processes (January 14, 2025).